thiagoscholl/project-Register/README.md

 # project-Register

-This is a example of a simple register page, build using HTML5, CSS and vanilla Javascript.
+This is a example of a simple Register page, build using HTML5, CSS and vanilla Javascript.

 # Screenshots